benimahat1291/Eventor/README.md

 This application is intended to be used to facilitate the creation and management of events, conferences and seminars.
 Simply open the application on your desired web browser, log in and you are ready to go.

-After logging in, the app will take you to your profile page.
+After logging in, the app will take you to the all events page that houses events created on this app.
 Here you can see your basic information and a list of the conferences you created and those conferences you are attending.
 Clicking the "+" button will allow you to create a new conference.
 The "details" button allows you to see the the details for that conference, including sessions and speakers.

 The home page allows you to search existing conferences and to your watch list.